 - Most 401(k) and 403(b) plans

 Inherited IRAs have special rules for MRDs and the required distributions are time-sensitive, usually beginning in the year after the year of death of the original owner.
-If you have inherited an IRA, see MRD Rules for Inherited IRAs or call an inheritance specialist at 800-544-0003.
+If you have inherited an IRA, see MRD Rules for Inherited IRAs.

 Our Retirement Distribution Center can help you calculate and manage your MRDs.
-Get estimated MRDs for your Fidelity IRAs (Traditional IRAs, SEP IRAs, SIMPLE IRAs, Rollover IRAs, and all small-business retirement plans) as well as tips on making the most of your withdrawals.
+We provide estimated MRDs for your Fidelity IRAs (Traditional IRAs, SEP IRAs, SIMPLE IRAs, Rollover IRAs, and all small-business retirement plans) as well as important news and insights.
 Our system also keeps track of all withdrawals and allows you to set up automated distributions.
 Learn more about our Retirement Distribution Center.